ausaccessfed/dev-portal/docs/_saml-integration/04-configure-shibboleth.md

 **Choose wisely!** Once registered and in-use, any change to an **entityID** value disrupts a web service’s availability and breaks the targeted/persistent ID generation, so any changes are discouraged.
-{: .info }
+{: .callout-danger}

 For Linux, edit the configuration file **/etc/shibboleth/shibboleth2.xml**, and for Windows locate the shibboleth2.xml file within the installation directory.
 Locate the **ApplicationDefaults** element.
-Update the default value for **entityID**, updating the placeholder value **“https://sp.example.org/shibboleth”**.
+Update the default value for**entityID**, updating the placeholder value **“https://sp.example.org/shibboleth”**.

 The **REMOTE_USER** setting is an environment variable which enables Shibboleth to pass the **“authenticated username”** to an application.
 The default values are sufficient for this demonstration, however deployers should only include those attributes which are the primary identifiers in the web application. **Shibboleth** is, to some